 RShim Troubleshooting and How-Tos

-Several generations of BlueField DPUs are equipped with a USB interface in which RShim can be routed, via USB cable, to an external host running Linux and the RShim driver.
+Several generations of NVIDIA® BlueField® networking platforms (DPUs or SuperNICs) are equipped with a USB interface in which RShim can be routed, via USB cable, to an external host running Linux and the RShim driver.

-In this case, typically following a system reboot, the RShim over USB prevails and the DPU host reports RShim status as "
+In this case, typically following a system reboot, the RShim over USB prevails and the BlueField host reports RShim status as "

 another backend already attached".
 This is correct behavior, since there can only be one RShim backend active at any given time.
-However, this means that the DPU host does not own RShim access.
+However, this means that the BlueField host does not own RShim access.

 To reclaim RShim ownership safely: